LinusCDE/appmarkable/README.md

 Also don't forget to make you package depend on appmarkable to make sure it is installed.

 Now you have some UI that just signals that your app is running.
-The user can quit it by pressing the power and home buttons together (which sends a SIGINT just like CTRL+C would).
+The user can quit it by pressing the power and right button together (which sends a SIGINT just like CTRL+C would).

 ## Step it up a notch